Asian shares track Wall Street higher, oil prices retreat

 Investors will get more details on how companies and consumers are dealing with inflation as more companies report their latest financial results.
 Insurer UnitedHealth Group and banks Wells Fargo and Citigroup are due to report their earnings on Thursday.

-In energy trading U.S. benchmark crude oil slipped $1.11 to $103.14 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading U.S. benchmark crude oil slipped 35 cents to $103.89 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $3.65 to $104.25 per barrel on Wednesday.
-Brent crude, the standard for international pricing of oil, lost 67 cents to $108.11 per barrel.
+Brent crude, the standard for international pricing of oil, lost 28 cents to $108.50 per barrel.